choderalab/wetlab-protocols/README.md

 # lab-protocols
-A collection of protocols, primarily for automated protein expression and mutagenesis
+A collection of wetlab protocols in markdown.